unicode-org/icu4x/ffi/diplomat/wasm/docs/decimal_ffi.rst

         Creates a new :js:class:`ICU4XFixedDecimalFormat` from locale data.
 See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html#method.try_new>`__ for more information.

-    .. js:staticfunction:: try_new_from_static(locale, provider, options)

-        Creates a new :js:class:`ICU4XFixedDecimalFormat` from a :js:class:`ICU4XStaticDataProvider`.
-See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html#method.try_new>`__ for more information.

     .. js:function:: format(value)

         Formats a :js:class:`ICU4XFixedDecimal` to a string.
 See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.FixedDecimalFormat.html#method.format>`__ for more information.